weakish/docs-en/views/rest_api.md

 }
 ```

-LeanCloud will automatically verify access token for these platforms, and will also create unique index for these platforms.
+LeanCloud will automatically verify access token for these platforms and will also create a unique index for each of these platforms.

 In Weibo, WeChat, and QQ, a user's `openid` will be different for different applications.
 If you have multiple applications, you may want to link them across all your applications.